 • Constipation and Digestive Issues: Adequate water is essential for healthy digestion.
 Chronic dehydration can lead to constipation and other digestive issues.

-• Hypertension (High Blood Pressure): Water is necessary for blood volume, and inadequate hydration can cause blood to become thicker, increasing resistance and potentially leading to high blood pressure.
+• Hypertension (High Blood Pressure): Water is necessary for blood volume.
+Inadequate hydration can cause blood to thicken, increasing resistance and potentially raising blood pressure.

-• Cognitive Dysfunction: Severe dehydration can impact cognitive functions such as concentration, alertness, and short-term memory.
+• Cognitive Dysfunction: Severe dehydration can impact concentration, alertness, and short-term memory.

-• Electrolyte Imbalance: Chronic dehydration can disrupt the balance of essential electrolytes, leading to issues like muscle cramping, weakness, and in extreme cases, seizures.
+• Electrolyte Imbalance: Chronic dehydration can disrupt the balance of essential electrolytes, leading to muscle cramping, weakness, and in extreme cases, seizures.²

-• Chronic Fatigue Syndrome: Persistent dehydration can contribute to a constant feeling of fatigue and lack of energy.
+• Chronic Fatigue: Persistent dehydration can contribute to a constant feeling of fatigue and low energy.

 • Skin Issues: Dehydrated skin can become dry, flaky, and more prone to wrinkles.

-• Organ Failure: In the most extreme cases, severe dehydration can lead to organ failure, particularly affecting the kidneys and liver (2).
+• Organ Strain: In the most extreme cases, severe dehydration can strain organ function, particularly affecting the kidneys and liver.

 The Role of Electrolytes in Fluid Balance